 Action 25.G.1.a.
 Work with the June Lake community to identify existing traffic patterns and to compile a list of roads suitable for County road vacation.
 Alignments suitable for vacation would include those that:

-a.
 The County has determined to be impassable due to topography (i.e., steep slopes and rocky outcroppings) and environmentally sensitive resources such as streams and wetland areas;

-b.
 The County has not expended funds on roads in the last five years;

-c.
 Duplicate access to a lot or home;

-d.
 Does not show as a major road in this Plan; and

-e.
-Does not have potential for other public use such as a bicycle or pedestrian trail.
+Does not have potential for other public use such as bicycle or pedestrian trail.

 Action 25.G.1.b.
 During the road inventory process, the County should work with the JLPUD, JLFPD, and SCE to ensure that proposed road abandonments would not hinder existing or future operations.

 Action 25.G.1.c.
 Where feasible, the County should work with the USFS to acquire additional rights of way across National Forest lands to facilitate looped road access or to provide roadway alternatives that prevent the disturbance of sensitive resources on private lands.
 Public meetings/workshops should be conducted to gauge local support for the above loop road(s).

 Objective 25.H.
 Promote the use of non-motorized forms of transportation to minimize the impact of the automobile in the Village, West Village/Rodeo Grounds, and Down Canyon areas and to create pedestrian-oriented areas.

 Policy 25.H.1.
 Provide, where feasible, paths for non-motorized modes of transportation (e.g., pedestrians, Nordic skiers or bicyclists) on rights of way separate from auto roadways.
 These paths should link major lodging and parking facilities with recreational and commercial centers and should be maintained year-round.

 Action 25.H.1.a.
 Connect parking facilities with commercial and recreational nodes using paths suitable for non-motorized modes of transportation; e.g., pedestrian, bicycle/Nordic ski trails.